annotation/stam/extensions/stam-query/README.md

         * All constraints must be satisfied.
     * A query *MAY* have one *subquery*, it *MUST* be scoped inside curly braces, if there is no subquery, the curly braces *MUST* be omitted too.

-A constraint start with a *type* keyword which identifies the nature of the constraint.
+A constraint starts with a *type* keyword which identifies the nature of the constraint.
 Each constraint type takes a set of parameters, which *MUST* be separated by one or more spaces, newlines or tabs.
 Double quotes *MUST* be used when you want parameters to span over whitespace, literal double quotes inside